oraqlle/slide-decks/scripts.md

     - [Parametric Polymorphism](#parametric-polymorphism)
     - [Virtual Polymorphism](#virtual-polymorphism)

+===>

 ## Some Terminology

-To get us started I want to clarify some terminology that will be used during this meetup.
+> To get us started I want to clarify some terminology that will be used during this
+> meetup.

+---v

 When I refer to an *"object"* I am refer to a piece of data that lives in memory ie. the actual 1s and 0s that make up the piece of data.
 An object has some value which is of *some* type.

+---v

 A *"value"* is the interpretation of some collection of bits according to a type.
 What this means is that the same set of bits *might* have different meanings depending on